ayednaber/gh-actions-practice/README.md

 The composite action is added under `.github/actions/cached-deps` and then an `action.yml` file is created there.
 Only this file is needed for composite.

+This allows us to clean up our workflow files, and get things done more efficiently.